MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-use-automated-data-capture-systems-adcs.md

 ## To create and customize miniforms
 You use miniforms to describe the information that you want to present on a handheld device.
 For example, you can create miniforms to support the warehouse activity of picking items.
 After you create a miniform, you can add functions to it for the common actions that a user takes with handheld devices, such as moving up or down a line.

+> [!NOTE]
-To implement or change the functionality of a miniform function, you must create a new codeunit or modify an existing one to perform the required action or response.
-You can learn more about ADCS functionality by examining codeunits such as 7705, which is the handling codeunit for logon functionality.
-Codeunit 7705 shows how a Card-type miniform works.
+> To implement or change the functionality of a miniform function, you must create a new codeunit for the **Handling Codeunit** field to perform the required action or response.
+You can learn more about ADCS functionality by examining codeunits such as 7705, 7706, 7712, 7713.

 ### To create a miniform for ADCS
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Miniforms**, and then choose the related link.